Jiaoyang-Li/Flatland/README.md

-The software is developed in C++ and uses boost-python to interact with the Python-based Flatland simulator. boost-python requires special versions of boost and python, and therefore, we suggest you follow the following instruction to install boost and boost-python.
+The software is developed in C++ and uses boost-python to interact with the Python-based Flatland simulator. boost-python requires special versions of boost and python, and therefore, we suggest you follow the following instruction to install boost and boost-python:

 1. Downgrade your python to 3.6 and make sure python-dev is also installed.